Alberto Puello: Puello vs. Russell

 Puello was scheduled to face Gary Antuanne Russell for the interim WBC super lightweight title at MGM Grand Garden Arena in Las Vegas on 15 June 2024.
 Puello defeated Russell by split decision.
 On 24 June 2024 it was announced that Devin Haney was declared "WBC World Champion in Recess", and Puello was elevated to a full champion.

 Puello vs. Martín

-Puello was scheduled to make the first defense of his WBC super lightweight title against Sandor Martín at Barclays Center in Brooklyn, NY on March 1, 2025.
-Puello won the fight and retained his title by split decision.
+Puello made the first defense of his title against Sandor Martín at Barclays Center in Brooklyn, New York on March 1, 2025.
+He won by split decision.

+Puello vs. Matías

+Puello made his second title defense against Subriel Matías at Louis Armstrong Stadium in New York on July 12, 2025.
+He lost by majority decision with two of the ringside judges scoring the fight 115–113 in favour of his opponent, while the third had it a 114–114 draw.

+Post-championship

-Puello vs. Matias
+Puello vs. Smith

-In April 2025, it was reported that Puello was set to defend his WBC super lightweight title against Subriel Matías on July 12, 2025 in New York.
-On that card Puello suffered the first loss of his professional career, dropping a majority decision to Matías.
+Puello was scheduled to challenge Dalton Smith for his WBC super lightweight title in Sheffield, England, on June 6, 2026.